Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Besides visually inspecting the condition of the different PCV valve-related components, test the system during engine operation.
 These tests can be especially helpful if your PCV valve is difficult to access or you are looking for further evidence that the PCV valve is the cause of your issue.

 - Start the engine and let it idle for about twenty minutes to warm it up to operating temperature.

 - Then, open the hood and disconnect the valve from the valve cover and block the end of the valve with your finger.
-You'll feel vacuum from the system sucking at your fingertip and notice a momentary idle speed drop of about 40 to 80 rpm.
+You'll feel a vacuum from the system sucking at your fingertip and notice a momentary idle speed drop of about 40 to 80 RPMs.

 - If you notice a bigger rpm drop and the engine idle smooths out, your PCV valve might be stuck open.

 - If you don't feel vacuum at your fingertip, check the valve and hoses for gunk obstructing airflow.
 Clean the PCV valve and hoses with lacquer thinner and a thin hose brush, if necessary.